-2We note that S.C.
-Code Ann.
-Section 25-1-3230 (1976) provides for a maximum of \$1200 per year as a tional Guard and the Air National Guard are part of the Reserve components of the United States Armed Forces.
+Even if discrimination toward federal employees were found, Section 111 of Title 4 is not violated unless "such taxation discriminates on account of the source of the compensation".
+Here, any different treatment is not because of the source of the payment.
+The Guard and the Reserve for their customary training periods have the same source for payment as federal employees, i.e. the federal government.
+Under 10 U.S.C.
+Section 261, the Army National Guard and the Air National Guard are part of the Reserve components of the United States Armed Forces.
 The funds for compensation of the Guard and the Reserve are part of the defense budget of the United States.
-Specifically, authorizes federal funds for 32 U.S.C.
-Section 106 appropriation to the Army National Guard and the Air National Guard.
-A member of the Guard engaged in annual receives pay and allowances from the federal 32 U.S.C.
+Specifically, 32 U.S.C.
+Section 106 authorizes federal funds for appropriation to the Army National Guard and the Air National Guard.
+A member of the Guard engaged in annual training receives pay and allowances from the federal government.
+32 U.S.C.
 Section 503.
-Thus, any difference in training government. treatment of federal employees is not based upon the source of the payment since the source is the federal government for both Guard members and federal employees.
+Thus, any difference in treatment of federal employees is not based upon the source of the payment since the source is the federal government for both Guard members and federal employees.